rm207/flyers/Readme.md

 <b>Build Notes (or notes to help you/us [re]implement our code)</b>

 1. We combined all of the searchhelp_x.html files into one file and then we use a bat file to copy the contents of the index.html into all of the searchhelp_*.html pages.
-If you make changes to index.html, run the bat file to copy its contents programmatically.
+If you make changes to index.html, run the /search/batch_srchelp.bat file to copy its contents programmatically.
 <pre><code>
 cat ../index.html > mainmenu.html
 cat ../index.html > srchhelp_X_nojavascript.html